No plan to launch Google search engine rival: OpenAI’s Sam Altman

 New Delhi: OpenAI CEO Sam Altman on Saturday refuted reports that his artificial intelligence (AI) company is going to launch a search engine like Google.

-In a X post, Altman said that OpenAI will stick to its AI goals, making its AI chatbot called ChatGPT more powerful.

-“Not GPT-5, not a search engine, but we’ve been hard at work on some new stuff we think people will love! feels like magic to me,” he commented.

-On Monday, OpenAI will livestream its event to showcase some ChatGPT and GPT-4 updates.

-Reports earlier claimed that OpenAI will launch a search product ahead of Google’s flagship conference called ‘I/O’ next week.

-However, the company has now clarified that it will stick to updates on ChatGPT and its latest model, GPT-4.
+OpenAI will host a livestream event on Monday to showcase updates on ChatGPT and the latest model, GPT-4, highlighting improvements and new features for users.

 The new GPT-4 Turbo model is now available to paid ChatGPT users.
 It has been trained on publicly available data up to December last year.